 CEO Guy Platten said:

 “This agreement commits the shipping industry to reducing its carbon emissions by at least 50% by 2050.
-But crucially this should be seen as a stepping stone towards decarbonisation in the long term – something which must be continue to be a major focus in the years ahead.
+But crucially this should be seen as a stepping stone towards decarbonisation in the long term – something that must be continue to be a major focus in the years ahead.

 “Shipping moves 90% of global trade, and people understand the link between trade and prosperity, but rightly they demand we do it in a sustainable and responsible way.
-Climate change is real and we have a responsibility to play our part in preventing further damage to the environment.
+Climate change is real and we have a responsibility to play our part in preventing further damage to the environment."

 Mr Platten argued that meeting these targets will require significant investment in research and development, but that they will also create economic opportunities.

 “The shipping industry has already made great strides.
 Battery-powered ferries operate in Scotland, Scandinavia and elsewhere.
-Huge investment has gone in to better hydrodynamics, more efficient engines and lower carbon fuels.
+Huge investment has gone into better hydrodynamics, more efficient engines and lower carbon fuels.
 But make no mistake, these marginal gains alone are not enough to meet the 50% target, and certainly will not be enough meet the public’s expectations of a more fully decarbonised industry.

 “In truth, there is widespread understanding that in the long-term the industry needs to be powered by carbon-free fuel, and that will almost certainly mean a mix of battery, hydrogen and other zero-carbon fuels.

 “Whilst battery and hydrogen cell technology does exist, their current capabilities are not sufficient to become the dominant fuels of the industry at this time.
 So research and development is now required on a massive scale.

 “Last year the UK Government put £250m of investment into battery R&D but that was targeted almost exclusively at the automotive sector.
 We need to see that kind of government-industry collaboration now applied to the shipping industry."